Dynamic Office Template Injection

 Sure, you could use common techniques to enumerate if you’re in a sandbox or not but, that requires more code and for the love of god, we’ve all written too much VBA as is.
 Or, you could encrypt the document and supply the password within the email/title but, some sandboxes have caught on to that as well or maybe the user is too lazy.
-So, what are some other options, cleaner options?
+Another option is to use Dynamic Office Template Injection.

 There are some massive benefits to using template injection such as:

 - Ability to send a Docx and not a Docm

 - Macro does not “Live” within the Docx

 - Can remotely turn macros on and off

 Template injection works via the following process (for the example moving forward, I will be using Microsoft Word):

 - Build your malicious macro into a .Dotm (Microsoft Template containing a Macro).

 - Host your .Dotm publicly via an S3 bucket, GCP Bucket, DO Space, etc.